Multi-Vehicle Route Optimization (Fleet Routing Guide)

 1) What is multi-vehicle route optimization?#

-1. Which vehicle should handle which stops?
+1. Which vehicle should handle each stop

-If you’re new to routing, start here: What is route optimization? and How route optimization works.
+If you're new to routing start here: What is route optimization? and How route optimization works .

-2) Why fleet route optimization matters#
+2) Why fleet routing matters#

-• Total driving miles
+• Total miles

 • Fuel costs